marxin/texi2rst-generated/sphinx/libgomp/openmp-runtime-library-routines.rst

 specification in version 4.5.
 The routines are structured in following three parts:

+Control threads, processors and the parallel environment.
+They have C linkage, and do not throw exceptions.

 .. toctree::
   :maxdepth: 2

-  Control threads, processors and the parallel environment.
-They have C linkage, and do not throw exceptions.

-  Initialize, set, test, unset and destroy simple and nested locks.

-  Portable, thread-based, wall clock timer.

-  Support for event objects.

   openmp-runtime-library-routines/ompgetactivelevel-number-of-parallel-regions
   openmp-runtime-library-routines/ompgetancestorthreadnum-ancestor-thread-id